Virginia ‘Bible study’ group was cover for violent militia plans, prosecutors say

 An attorney for Duong declined to comment.

 Duong entered the Capitol on Jan.
-6, according to prosecutors, telling an undercover federal agent that he climbed the building wall, delivered a letter to lawmakers and filmed others opening a door to the building with a crowbar.
+6, according to prosecutors, telling an undercover federal agent he climbed the building wall, delivered a letter to lawmakers and filmed others opening a door with a crowbar.

 An undercover officer with the D.C. police first encountered Duong at the Capitol on Jan.
 6, according to the government.
 Duong described himself as an “operator” and later explained that he wore all black to look like an anti-fascist activist, the government alleged in court documents.
 In video later seen by investigators, Duong is identified in court documents as shouting “We’re coming for you Nancy” and pushing a fellow protester toward the doors on the Senate side of the building.

 They stayed in touch, and a week later Duong allegedly told the undercover officer he was part of a “cloak and dagger” group that will “build resistances . . . for what will inevitably come.”
 In March, he told associates, “Keep your guns and be ready to use them.”